selvesandev/gitcmd-nt/README.md

 git rebase -i HEAD~4
 ```

 This command will open the list of your commits and allow you to modify them with specific list of commands.
+The commands are

+> `pick` don't change anything just keep it like it was before.

+`edit`

+`squash`

+> `reword` to update the commit message. you can reword multiple at the same time.

+`edit`

+> `fixup` take the content of a commit and add it to another(previous) commit.
+Mark fixup to the commit whose file you want to move.

+`drop`

+**NOTE** all the subsequent commits after the rebase commit will change it's hash.